In this blog we take a look at the salt recommendations for children and adults!

 Fish Finger and Potato Wedges – find the full recipe here

-We love this cookbook from World Action on Salt and Health, which has loads of heart healthy recipes from around the world ‘The international low salt cookbook’
+We also love this cookbook from the World Action on Salt and Health, which has loads of heart healthy recipes from around the world ‘The international low salt cookbook’.